 South Austin tends to feel like the epicenter of independent coffee shops.
-We have so many, in fact, that narrowing this list down to 9 places was a challenge!
+We have so many, in fact, that narrowing this list down to 14 places was a challenge!
 What they all have in common is what makes them so south Austin: a combination of organic, locally-roasted beans, free Wi-Fi, food to nosh on, and dog-friendly areas.
 Despite their similarities, each of these South Austin coffee shops holds a unique allure and has a legion of devotees.

 This adorable coffee trailer appeals instantly, and the friendly service and delicious coffee seal the deal.
 Owner Tina Rose has long loved coffee and has a background in Austin’s service industry (Jo’s Coffee and Yard Bar).
 Catahoula Mama’s, named after Rose’s first dog, brings together a love of Austin, good coffee drinks, and an emphasis on service.

 Rose says, “I wanted to have my own coffee shop where I could serve products that I believe in 100 percent.
 Organic, sustainable, humane, local…I finally got a chance to do it.”
-This is the newest spot on my list, so go give Catahoula Mama’s some love (parked in front of The ABGB).
+Catahoula Mama’s is parked in front of The ABGB.

 1305 W. Oltorf – Facebook

 2/ Once Over Coffee Bar

-Once Over remains one of my favorite coffee shops around.
-The strong coffee is served with a no-nonsense attitude.
+Once Over remains a solid south Austin coffee shop choice.
+Strong coffee is served with a no-nonsense attitude.
 The place draws a crowd of laptop gazers daily.
 The stunning backyard patio, adorned with vines and overlooking Bouldin Creek, makes me feel quite writer-y.

 Owners Jenée and Rob Ovitt opened Once Over in 2009, nestling right into the new south Austin scene coming to life at the time.
 They partnered with Austin coffee roaster, Clancy Rose, and now serve their own Wild Gift brand of coffee, too.